SmartTokenLabs/TokenScript/doc/security.md

 ## Trusted (Ethereum)

 A trusted TokenScript file is one explicitly trusted by the author of a token's originating contract on Ethereum.
 Such trust is expressed by an Ethereum transaction.
+Only one signing algorithm, ECDSA (secp256k1), is used in express-of-trust because trust is expressed by an Ethereum transaction.

 Such trust is also revoked by a transaction.

 The transaction consists of a simple To address, with no data attached.